vectordotdev/timber-io/_docs/app/service-limits.md

 3. Custom field values must be of a consistent type.
 For example, if you send `my.custom.field=1`, all subsequent values for that field must also be `numbers`.
 You _cannnot_ send a string or a boolean, for example.
-4. Timber official fields are validated to ensure consistency.
-Validation constrains for these fields can be found in our [schema & fields doc]({% link _docs/app/schema-fields.md %}).
+4. The Timber native fields are validated to ensure consistency.
+Validation constraints for these fields can be found in our [schema & fields doc]({% link _docs/app/schema-fields.md %}).

 ### Timber does *not*...